GreasyRooster1/Raytracer/README.md

 # Raytracer
-My attempt at making a raytraces in Java
+My attempt at making a raytracer in Java